maxkhang/maxkhang.github.io/_posts/2024-07-10-intro-to-pointers-in-C++cont.md

 - By visually, I mean the `another_number` is already incremented by 1, but the second `cout` statement did not show us its incremented value.
 Why is all of that?

 --> This is because the *prefix increment or decrement* returns the already incremented or decremented value, whereas the *postfix increment or decrement* returns the value before the increment.
-Let's look at the example below if you don't trust me.
+Let's look at the example below if you need to trust me.

 - Example: